jamesabel/cmpa/README.md

-# cmpa
+# cmpa - comparison utility

-directory and file comparison utility
+Compares files in two directories and reports on their differences.